atreyasha/sentiment-argument-mining/src/argumentation.md

 $ Rscript vis.R
 ```

-**ii.** In order to construct a plot of a model's performance history, simply append the path of the model log file as shown below:
+**ii.** In order to construct a plot of a model's performance history, simply append the path of the model history `csv` file as shown below:

 ```shell
 $ Rscript vis.R --model-history \